GIScience/gis-training-resource-center/content/Modul_1/en_qgis_start.md

 **Competences:**

 - What is QGIS?
-- Introducing QGIS: Interface and further basic functionalities
+- QGIS and basic functionality

-## What is QGIS?
+## Introducing QGIS

-QGIS is an __open source geoinformation system software__.
+- QGIS is an __open source geoinformation system software__.
 That means the source code is available for everyone, making QGIS a free application.
+- QGIS is a __desktop software__: that means you get a program that opens up on your computer as a window with buttons you can click, forms you can fill out to do tasks, and it's generally a visual interactive experience.
-You may __view, edit, capture and analyze spatial data or create printable maps__ with it.
+- You may __view, edit, capture and analyze spatial data or create printable maps__ with it.
 QGIS was created in 2002 and is a project of volunteers.
 And it is __constantly changing__.

-## Introducing QGIS

-- QGIS is a __desktop software__: that means you get a program that opens up on your computer as a window with buttons you can click, forms you can fill out to do tasks, and it's generally a visual interactive experience.

 - QGIS is backed by a __large community of users__, so it’s easy to find solutions to technical issues by using QGIS forums, blog and subreddit, which are listed [here](content/Wiki/en_qgis_common_errors_and_Issues).

 ___